DEV SITE .48

 The Investigative person will usually find a particular area of science to be of interest.
 They are inclined toward intellectual and analytical activities and enjoy observation and theory.
 They may prefer thought to action, and enjoy the challenge of solving problems with sophiscticated technology.
 These types prefer mentally stimulating environments and often pay close attention to developments in their chosen field.

-Entry - Art Therapist
+Entry / Progression - Art Therapist

 Entry to this career is highly competitive.
 It is essential that you have some relevant work or voluntary experience before applying including experience in the caring professions or working with people in a helping capacity.

 To qualify as an art therapist, you will need to take a postgraduate qualification in art therapy (usually a diploma).
 Potential students must have various prerequisites in Art and some undergraduate psychology, as well as related experience.
-To become a registered Art therapist with IACAT (Irish assoc for creative arts Therapist Ireland), you will require a primary degree in Art followed by a postgraduate qualification in Art Therapy.
+To become a registered Art therapist with IACAT (Irish Assoc for Creative Arts Therapist Ireland), you will require a primary degree in Art followed by a postgraduate qualification in Art Therapy.

 If your first degree is in a subject other than Art, you may be considered for an Art therapy course if you can demonstrate a high standard of Art ability, based on interview and demonstration.